How to Get Free Laptops: 21 Methods that Actually Work

 So, you’ve managed to get a free laptop, but you’re now fretful about affording the internet.

-Lifeline is one such government program designed to ensure that low-income earners have internet access.
+Lifeline is one such government program designed to ensure that low-income households have low-cost internet service.
 The program provides subsidized broadband internet connection (phone and internet services) to Americans whose income fall at 135 percent federal poverty line or less.

 What are some other ways you know of getting free laptops?
 Have you tried any of these methods?
 Please leave a comment below to share your experience!